Family-friendly policies increase women’s labor

 Female labor force participation is mainly

-driven by the value of women’s market wages versus the value of their
+driven by the value of their market wages versus the value of their

 non-market time.
-Labor force participation by women varies considerably
+Labor force participation varies considerably across

-across countries.
-To understand this international variation, one must
+countries.
+To understand this international variation, it is important to

 further consider differences across countries in institutions, non-economic